The First Rule Of Natural Horse Care

 MOVEMENT.

-In order for a horse to obtain optimal health, she must be allowed to thrive physically, mentally and emotionally.
+In order for a horse to obtain optimal health, she must be allowed to thrive physically, mentally, emotionally, and spiritually.
 Through providing a natural boarding system that stimulates movement versus causing less movement, we’re one step closer to horses who will thrive in domestication with minimal health problems.

 Don’t let learning more about natural horse care and natural boarding intimidate you.
-And don’t keep doing what you’re doing just because you think it’s too hard to create a more natural environment for your horse.
+And don’t keep doing what you’re doing just because you think it’s too hard to create a more natural environment for your equine companion.

-Instead, understand things more from your horse’s point of view and learn all you can about implementing a natural boarding system that works for both you AND your horse.
+Instead, understand things more from your horse’s point of view and learn all you can about implementing a natural boarding system that works for both you AND your equine partner.

 Stephanie Krahl

-If you need help understanding more about natural horse care or natural boarding, check out our consulting and coaching services.
+- If you need help understanding more about natural horse care or natural lifestyle design, check out our consulting and coaching services.